Updated August 16, 2023

+In this article, we will learn about subtraction in Excel.
 Subtraction means you are taking something away from a group.
-As per the mathematics, there are three parts in the subtraction equation.
+As per mathematics, there are three parts to the subtraction equation.

-e.g. In the problem 6 – 4 = 2, the number 6 is called as the minuend, the number 4 is called subtrahend, and the number 2 is the difference.
+e.g., In problem 6 – 4 = 2, the number 6 is called the minuend, the number 4 is called the subtrahend, and the number 2 is the difference.

-Currently, in excel, there is no specific or in built universal Subtraction function or formula in excel to perform subtraction between two numbers, you have to use the dash (-) or minus sign symbol which is a subtraction sign or arithmetic operators to subtract between two numbers
+Currently, there is no specific or inbuilt universal Subtraction function or formula in Excel; to perform a subtraction between two numbers, you have to use the dash (-) or minus sign symbol, which is a subtraction sign or arithmetic operator to subtract between two numbers.

-Below mentioned arithmetic operators are used to perform the calculation in excel.
+The below mentioned arithmetic operators are used to perform the calculation in Excel.

-Subtraction is the opposite to addition process.
-It is an operation performed on a pair of numbers in order to obtain or derive a difference between two numbers.
+Subtraction is the opposite of the addition process.
+It is an operation performed on a pair of numbers to obtain or derive a difference between two numbers.

-SUM function is also helpful in Subtraction where it subtracts all the numbers given as a range of values in arguments and returns the desired output
+The SUM function is also helpful in Subtraction, where it subtracts all the numbers given as a range of values in arguments and returns the desired output.

 Let’s check out how the SUBTRACT works in Excel.
-To do subtraction between two or more numbers in Excel, you can create a formula.
+You can create a formula to subtract two or more numbers in Excel.

-The criteria to create a formula for subtraction in excel is
+The criteria for creating a formula for subtraction in Excel is

 - It should always begin with an equal sign (=).